nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 175
 00:11:05,918 --> 00:11:11,203
-[SPEAKER_04]: playing sprints and stuff around, just like fixing like one little thing here, going a little bit here.
+[SPEAKER_04]: plan sprints and stuff around, just like fixing like one little thing here, going a little bit here.

 176
 00:11:11,183 --> 00:11:16,527